-Adam Bateman, an Ephraim, Utah native, is a practicing artist who has exhibited internationally including shows at HPGRP Gallery and Benrimon Contemporary in New York City, Utah Museum of Contemporary Art, BYU’s Museum of Art, Utah Museum of Fine Art in Utah, Akureyri Art Museum in Iceland, and Jancar Gallery in Los Angeles.
-He also founded and operates Birch Creek Ranch, both a summer camp for kids and an artist residency program that works closely with CUAC.
-At CUAC, Adam was the first director to bring contemporary art and during the last 8 years has served alternately as director and as a board member and has been the primary curator of exhibitions that have made CUAC relevant on an international scale.
-He views himself as an artist first, and his approach as a curator is more of a facilitator with good artists and outside curators.
+Adam Bateman, an Ephraim, Utah native, is a practicing artist who has exhibited his work both nationally and internationally among the institutions are HPGRP Gallery and Benrimon Contemporary in New York City, Utah Museum of Contemporary Art, BYU’s Museum of Art, Utah Museum of Fine Art in Utah, Akureyri Art Museum in Iceland, and Jancar Gallery in Los Angeles.
+He is the the 2013 Joan Mitchell Fellowship and 2008 recipient of the Utah Division of Arts and Museums Visual Artist Fellowship .
+He also founded and operates Birch Creek Ranch—both a summer camp for kids and an artist residency program at Spring City, Utah that works closely with CUAC.
+At CUAC, Adam was the first director to bring contemporary art.
+During the last 8 years he has served alternately as director and as a board member, as well as being the primary curator of exhibitions that have made CUAC relevant on an international scale.
+He views himself as an artist first.
+Adam’s approach as a curator is more of a facilitator with good artists and outside curators.
 His aim with CUAC has been to foster community and to explore ideas related to his own art through the medium of curatorial practice, which he sees as related to artistic practices within the field of relational aesthetics. www.adambateman.com

 Chris Anderson – Board Secretary